leonlan/dynamic-dispatch-waves/README.md

 poetry install
 ```

 This will install all dependencies, including a custom version of PyVRP extended with support for dispatch windows.
-See the `pyvrp` branch for more details.
+See the [`pyvrp`](https://github.com/leonlan/dynamic-dispatch-waves/tree/pyvrp) branch for more details, as well as Appendix B in the paper.

 ## Usage